-Note: this feature is reserved for Premium users
+Note: this feature is reserved for Business Plan and Premium users

 Discover where your fans are coming from

-It's important to know exactly where your traffic is coming from.
-Future marketing efforts must be based on past data, and knowing which sources are performing best is essential to effectively managing your marketing budget.
+It's important to know exactly where your traffic is coming from when sharing your links across platforms.
+Future marketing efforts must be based on past data, and knowing which sources are performing best is essential to effectively manage your marketing budget.

-This is why we have created the Channels tool, a part of the Linkfire suite that gives you accurate and detailed data on how your fans are finding your content.
+This is why we have created the Channels tool, a part of the Linkfire platform that gives you accurate and detailed data on where your fans are finding your content.

 How channels work

-Now, when a user visits your campaign, the unique channel URL will ensure that the source of their visit is identified correctly.
+When a user visits your link, the unique channel URL will ensure that the source of their visit is identified correctly.
 Creating channels for sources such as Facebook, banner advertisements or your own newsletter is a great way of determining which of your marketing efforts are generating the best result.

 Try to plan ahead and create all the channels you will need right away.
 You can always add more channels later, but you risk polluting your long-term data if you do so.
 The best way to keep your data comparable over a long period of time is if you have consistent and stable parameters for all of your releases.